Spinoreticular tract

 Definition

-The axons of first order neurons for spinoreticular tract arise from the dorsal root ganglion and enter the posterior gray columns of spinal cord.
-The cell bodies of the second order neurons have not been clearly identified in the posterior horn.
-However, it is known that the axons of these second order neurons ascend in the lateral funiculus (or lateral white column) to synapse with the reticular formation in the medulla oblongata, pons and mid-brain.
-Most fibers of spinoreticular tract remain uncrossed.
+Axons of first order neurons in the spinoreticular tract originate in the dorsal root ganglion and project to the posterior gray horns of the spinal cord.
+The precise location of second-order neuron cell bodies within the posterior gray horn remains unclear.
+However, their axons ascend primarily in the lateral funiculus (lateral white column) and terminate in the reticular formation of the medulla oblongata, pons, and midbrain.
+Most fibers in the spinoreticular tract remain ipsilateral and do not cross the midline.

 References